-Reporting:

-The Vice President Technical will give regular updates to the Board of Directors at each meeting of the Board of Directors on all of the Coaching Commission's proceedings since the last meeting of the Board of Directors.

-The Casabina Commission will
+- Vacancy: When a Committee member vacancy occurs, the VP of Technical may appoint a qualified individual to fill the vacancy for the remainder of the Committee's term. - Removal: The VP of Technical and/or Board of Directors may also remove any member of the - Reporting: The Vice President Technical will give regular updates to the Board of Directors at each meeting of the Board of Directors on all of the Coaching Commission's proceedings since the last meeting of the Board of Directors.
+The Coaching Commission will: - a) Record minutes of all meetings which will be forwarded to the Executive Director and President

-The Coaching Commission will:

-a) Record minutes of all meetings which will be forwarded to the Executive

-Director and President

-- b) The Chair will report to the Board as requested. - Prepare an annual report to be presented at Boxing Ontario's Annual General Meeting.

-Authority:

-In accordance with Bylaws, the Coaching Commission is empowered by the Board of Directors to build plans for the VP of Technical and suggest programming within the mandate established by these Terms of Reference.
+- b) The Chair will report to the Board as requested. - c) Prepare an annual report to be presented at Boxing Ontario's Annual General Meeting. - Authority: In accordance with Bylaws, the Coaching Commission is empowered by the Board of Directors to build plans for the VP of Technical and suggest programming within the mandate established by these Terms of Reference. - Responsibilities: The roles and responsibility of the Committee are to build and manage the operation of a cohesive and effective Coaching development system, specifically:

-Responsibilities:

-The roles and responsibility of the Committee are to build and manage the operation of a cohesive and effective Coaching development system, specifically: